-TABLE 1 Text Conventions
+TABLE 1Text Conventions

-<arguments></arguments> In the command examples, italicized text within angle brackets represents items that the User should replace with information appropriate to their specific situation.
+Type Style Description Italics This style is used to emphasize important terms and to mark the titles of books.
+System items This fixed-width font depicts the following: Sample screen output System prompts Filenames, software devices, and certain commands when mentioned in the text.
+Commands In the command examples, this bold font depicts text that the User must type exactly as shown. <arguments></arguments> In the command examples, italicized text within angle brackets represents items that the User should replace with information appropriate to their specific situation.
 For example: send <text message=""></text> In this example, the User would type "send" at the system prompt exactly as shown, followed by the text of the message they wish to send.
 Do not type the angle brackets.
 [Optional] In the command examples, items enclosed in brackets are optional.
-Do not type the brackets. { Item A I Item B } In the command examples, items within curled braces and separated by a vertical bar represent the available choices.
+Do not type the brackets. { Item A Item B } In the command examples, items within curled braces and separated by a vertical bar represent the available choices.
 Enter only one choice.
 Do not type the braces or bars.